16-07b: Summary Of Essay Seven: Engels's Second Law, The Interpenetration Of opposites -- Or, Why Dialectical Materialism Can't Explain Change

 Let us once again suppose that object/process A is comprised of two changing "internal opposites"/tendencies O* and O**, and thus develops as a result.
 On this scenario, O* would change/develop into a "sublated" intermediary.
 To that end, let us call the latter, "O*1" (which can be interpreted as a combination of the old and the new; a 'negation' which also 'preserves'/'sublates').

-If so, then O*1 must remain forever in that state, unchanged, for there is as yet no not-O*1 in existence to make it develop any further -- assuming, of course, that not-O*1 is the opposite of O*1.
-If it isn't its opposite, then O*1 couldn't change anyway since there wouldn't be anything with which it could struggle.
+If so, then O*1 must remain forever in that state, unchanged, for there is as yet no not-O*1 in existence to make it develop any further -- assuming, of course, that not-O*1 is the 'dialectical opposite' of O*1.
+If it isn't its opposite, then O*1 couldn't change anyway since there would be nothing with which it could struggle.

-Furthermore, if we make an exemption here, then the whole point of the exercise would be lost; for if some things do, and some things do not change in accord this dialectical 'Law', we would be left with no way of telling which changes were and which weren't subject to it.
+Furthermore, if we make an exemption here, then the whole point of the exercise would be lost; for if some things do, and some things do not, change in accord this dialectical 'Law', we would be left with no way of telling which changes were and which weren't subject to it.
 This would also make a mockery of the DM-classics that tell us that everything changes in the way they say: by 'struggling' with its opposite.

 This is, of course, quite apart from the fact that such a subjectively applied exemption certificate (issued to O*1) would mean that nothing at all could change.
 That is because, if we accept this theory, everything in the universe is in the process of change and is thus already a sublated version of whatever it used to be -- hence, everything is in its own way a version of O*1.